easycoder/webson/README.md

     }
 }
 ```
+## How it works
 Running through the script, you will see that every DOM element has its own named block of JSON data.
 User-defined names all start with `$`.
 There are also directives and other system items; the names of these start with `#`.
 Everything else in the script above is a CSS style to be applied to the current element.

 In the above, most of the blocks include a `#element` directive, which names the DOM element type.
 If this is missing, everything in the block applies to the current element (the one defined in the block that calls this one).
 Here the only block that lacks an `#element` is the very first one, so the styles all apply to the parent container that was created outside Webson and passed to its renderer as a parameter.

 The symbol `#` by itself signals that child elements are to be added.
 This directive takes either a single name or an array of names.
+## Attributes
 The structure we've built here isn't much use unless we can add further items to the various `div`s.
-Some of this can be done with further Webson code but ultimately you'll either use an `onClick="<something>"` callout or a JavaScript function that populates elements of the DOM.
+Some of this can be done with further Webson code but ultimately you'll either use an `onClick="<something>"` callout or a JavaScript function that populates or interacts with the DOM.
 For the latter to work, elements must have unique ids to allow JavaScript to find them.
 Here's the `$Left` block again, with an id and a couple of other additions:
 ```json
     "$Left": {
         "#debug": 2,